| Title: | Dynamic Modeling and Machine Learning Environment |

 Average treatment effect for the overlap (ATO) population.

-treatment_model(Treatment, x_data)
+treatment_model(Treatment, x_data)treatment_model(Treatment, x_data)

 Treatment |

-Vector of binary data (0, 1) LHS for the treatment effects estimation |
+Vector of binary data (0 = control population, 1 = treated population), the LHS of the model for treatment effects estimation |

 x_data |

-Data frame of explanatory variables for the RHS of the estimation |
+Data frame of explanatory variables for the RHS of the model for treatment effects estimation |

 A list with the following components: